 The way the seedling is shaped determines how the tree grows.

 At Farm Friends, we believe that our tamariki are unique and capable beings who can show us what is important to them through being given time and space to explore, discover and create.
 Our curriculum and environment provide children with opportunities to build strong and respectful relationships and learn alongside both kaiako (teachers) and other tamariki.
 Rangatiratanga (the right to exercise autonomy, ownership, and authority) is strongly advocated for our tamariki ensuring their right to explore social skills, problem-solving and develop independence at their own pace.

 Kaiako role model social skills and values such as manaakitanga (kindness, empathy and care for others) while treating tamariki with respect and dignity.
 We believe our role as kaiako is to work in partnership with tamariki and their families, responding to the varied interests of both groups and individuals.
-These observations are shared with tamariki and whānau, we then use these collaborative conversations to inform our flexible curriculum and program planning.
+These observations are shared with tamariki and whānau, we then use these collaborative conversations to inform our flexible curriculum and programme planning.